-If the Board continues to retain the independent director after year-12, the Board would provide justification and seek annual shareholders' approval through a two-tier voting process.
+If the Board intends to retain an independent director beyond nine (9) years, it should provide justification and seek annual shareholders' approval through a two-tier voting process.

 The NC will assess the independence of the Independent Director based on the assessment criteria developed by the NC, and recommended to the Board for recommendation to shareholders for approval.
 Justification for the Board's recommendation would be provided to shareholders.